the problem

 public commentary

 The GCHRD is a long way from fulfilling its primary goals.
-In the interim, an important function will be public education about damage to democratic process, as a root cause of common political issues.
+In the interim, an important function will be public commentary to highlight how damage to democratic processes is a cause of common political issues.

 Our tools are, social media comment on current events, and the publication of reports on major topics of process and rights.
 Our comments and reporting attempt to cast an objective light on the erosion, dysfunction and manipulation of democratic processes and universal human rights.